-Wages for graduates vary based on career choice, education level and location.
-The U.S. Bureau of Labor Statistics reports that police and sheriff's patrol officers earned mean annual wages of $55,620 in 2010, while correctional officers and jailers earned $42,780, and transportation security screeners earned $37,650.
-Some schools may offer career services departments designed to help match students with careers.
+Wages for graduates vary based on career choice, education level, and location.
+The U.S. Bureau of Labor Statistics reports that police and sheriff’s patrol officers earned mean annual wages of $55,620 in 2010, while correctional officers and jailers earned $42,780, and transportation security screeners earned $37,650.

 - Industry: Federal and state governments spend about $70 billion each year on corrections facilities.